 The draft Record of Decision, revised Forest Plan, and Final Environmental Impact Statement (FEIS) are now available.
 Documents have been mailed to those who commented or are on our mailing list.
 Documents are available online (link below).
 Hard copy or DVDs of the documents may be obtained from Idaho Panhandle National Forest offices or by calling 208-465-7478.

 If you commented on the draft Forest Plan and Draft EIS, responses to your substantive comments may be found in Appendix G of the FEIS.

 The Idaho Panhandle National Forests are using a Pre-decisional Administrative Review Process, also known as an “Objection Process.”
 The Objection Filing Period for the revised plan began September 28 and ended November 26, 2013.
-For a list of objections received and information on becoming an "interested person" for any of the objections received please visit the IPNF Revised Forest Plan - Objections Received webpage.
+For a list of objections received, and more information on how the forest implemented the objection process, please visit the IPNF Revised Forest Plan - Objections Received webpage.

 For an overview of the entire Objection Process, please visit the IPNF Revised Forest Plan Pre-decisional Administrative Review webpage.